 - Use line, tone, and texture as expressive and descriptive elements

 - Confidently select and simplify complex forms

-- Compare the different qualities of soft and oil pastels.
+- Mix colour and compare the different qualities of soft and oil pastels.

 - Recognise the work of a range of artists using this medium and genre.

 - Develop personal compositions and Interpretations, using other artists as inspiration.

 What level is the course and do I need any particular skills?